navnxet/navnxet/README.md

 **`Full Stack Web Developer/Designer`**

 I'm a passionate full-stack developer.
 I have a strong background in web development, with a focus on building robust and scalable web applications.
 My journey in the world of programming began in 2023, and I've had the privilege of working with a wide range of technologies and frameworks.
+🖥️ See my portfolio at [navnxet](http://navnxet.vercel.app).<br/>
+✉️ You can contact me at [navneetpna@gmail.com](mailto:navneetpna@gmail.com).<br/>

 <a href="https://github.com/navnxet?tab=followers" style="padding-right:10px;">
    <img alt="followers" title="Follow me on Github" src="https://custom-icon-badges.demolab.com/github/followers/navnxet?color=236ad3&labelColor=1155ba&style=for-the-badge&logo=person-add&label=Followers&logoColor=white"/>